|Hackney at a glance|

 it must not contain any other unsecured items, or be dirty or damp.
 The luggage capacity requirement may be reduced for certain vehicles, such as electric or hybrid vehicles, and it does not apply to vehicles associated with local area hackney licences.

 NTA has produced a list of vehicles by make and model that indicates whether or not a vehicle meets the size requirements.
-This is known as the ‘Model Report’.
-Before you buy any vehicle to use as a taxi or hackney, you should check the Model Report and the Initial Suitability Inspection Manual to satisfy yourself that the vehicle is suitable.
-If there is no information for the vehicle you are considering, or the entry in the Model Report is incomplete, you should contact the Information line on 076 1064 000.
+This is known as the ‘Suitable Vehicle List’.
+Before you buy any vehicle to use as a taxi or hackney, you should check the Suitable Vehicle List and the Initial Suitability Inspection Manual to satisfy yourself that the vehicle is suitable.
+If there is no information for the vehicle you are considering, or the entry in the Suitable Vehicle List is incomplete, you should contact the Information line on 076 1064 000.

 The front windscreen must allow at least 70 per cent visible light transmission.
 It may have a darker band at the top, not exceeding 125mm in depth.